Investor Relations

 Nomination Committee

-The Nomination Committee meets at least twice a year.
+The Nomination Committee meets as required.

 Remuneration Committee

-Principle 10: Communicate how the Company is governed and is performing by maintaining a dialogue with shareholders and other relevant stakeholders.
+Principle 10: Communicate how the Company is governed and is performing by maintaining a dialogue with shareholders and other relevant stakeholders

 Results from all general meetings are communicated to shareholders via the stock exchange announcements via RNS and on the Company's website.